Akshat-Tripathi/neural/README.md

 # Neural Network

-This is a template of a fully customisable neural network, written fully in Python.
-It allows anyone with limited knowledge of machine learning to easily create a working neural network.
-While allowing those with a more sound knowledge of the field to create more complex networks.
+This is a template of a fully customisable neural network, written in Python.
+It allows anyone with limited knowledge of machine learning to easily create a working neural network, while allowing those with a more sound knowledge of the field to create more complex networks.

 # Requirements:
 This module only requires matrix, which can be found [here](https://github.com/Akshat-Tripathi/matrix-lib)